gabrielsoltz/metahub/README.md

 - Change severity for a finding that is related with port 3389/TCP from Critical to High when is NOT attached to a public resource.

-# Update Findings

-You can use MetaHub to update your AWS Security Findings in bulk.

-Think again in the first example, we have 1 MetaHub resource non-comnpliant, based on 4 AWS Security Hub findings.

-You can udpate those 4 AWS Security Findings in one single-command with Meta Hub: `--update-findings`

-For example, you can update the Worflow Status of those findings in one shot: `--update-findings Workflow=NOTIFIED`

-MetaHub supports KEY=VALUE parameters for updating AWS Security Hub findings, the same way you would do it using AWS CLI.

-Filters are defined as key=value, if a value contains spaces, you should define it with double quotes: KeyToUpdate="this is a value"

-Use case examples:

-- Update Workflow Status to `RESOLVED` for all findings with `RecordState=ARCHIVED` and `WorkflowStatus=NEW`:

-`./metahub --list-findings --sh-filters RecordState=ACTIVE WorkflowStatus=NEW --update Workflow=RESOLVED`

 # Filtering

 ## Security Hub Filtering